ryan-haskell/elm-spa/docs/public/content/guide/03-pages.md

 elm-spa add /example static
 ```

-This was the page type we took a look at earlier, perfect for pages that render static HTML, but might need access to the `Shared.Model` or `Request` values.
+This was the page type we looked at above.
+It is perfect for pages that render static HTML, but might need access to the `Shared.Model` or `Request` values.

 ```elm
 module Pages.Example exposing (page)